ale2x72/ale2x72.github.io/README.md

-# ale2x72.github.io
+# Hi!
-personal GitHub page
+This is my personal GitHub page.
+It's pretty empty at the moment, hopefully more content will come soon!